kai687/sphinxawesome-theme/docs/index.rst

 Sphinx awesome theme
 ====================

-The Sphinx awesome theme is a simple but beautiful theme for the Sphinx_ documentation generator.
+The Sphinx awesome theme is an awesome theme for the Sphinx_ documentation generator.
+It includes a number of usability improvements:

+.. include:: ../README.rst
+   :start-after: features-start
+   :end-before: features-end

 These pages are divided into a *docs* and a *demo* section.
 In the *docs* section, you can learn how to :ref:`install <How to install the theme>`, :ref:`use <How to use the theme>`, or :ref:`modify <How to modify the theme>` the theme.
 If you want to see which styles are available, check the pages in the *demo* section.

 The Sphinx awesome theme is available under the open-source MIT license.
 The source code